 Join our weekly Playwrights Lab.
-The spring session runs from Saturday January 14th to Saturday March 18th.
-The Table Reading of original plays for our Theatre Festival will be on Saturday April 1st.
-The New Play Festival at the Boston Playwrights Theatre will be on Tuesday May 23rd and Wednesday May 24th at 7PM.
-Develop your work and see it come to life with professional actors in our Staged Reading in May at the Boston Playwrights Theatre.
+The fall session runs from September 16 to November 11, every Saturday from 10am-1pm.
+Develop your work and see it come to life with professional actors in our Staged Reading each May at the Boston Playwrights Theatre.

 Please contact Ros Thomas-Clark